-countOnly Logical specifying whether to return only the number of sequences.

-removeGaps Determines how gaps ("-" or "." characters) are removed in the sequences.
-This should be (an unambiguous abbreviation of) one of "none", "all" or "common".
+Logical specifying whether to return only the number of sequences. countOnly should be (an unambiguous abbreviation of) one of "none", "all" or "common".

-clause An optional character string to append to the query as part of a "where clause".
+Determines how gaps ("-" or "." characters) are removed in the sequences.
+This removeGaps clause An optional character string to append to the query as part of a "where clause".